 The legacy IT aka: Frankenstack challenge

-Delivering a consistent customer experience requires harmonious co-ordination between all moving parts of the retail ecosystem, a co-ordination that many retailers struggle with.
+Delivering a consistent customer shopping experience requires harmonious co-ordination between all moving parts of the retail ecosystem, a co-ordination that many retailers struggle with.
 Each IT component whether developed in-house or purchased externally is often a ‘beautiful’ part in its own right.
 But just like Frankenstein’s creation, when all parts are combined, the result is a monstrous and dysfunctional whole – such retail IT legacy is aptly known as the Frankenstack.

 Unified commerce solution suites that have been cobbled together are ultimately a collection of parts which may work optimally individually but without the right architecture to bind them together, systems become isolated, and silos emerge.